Zernike.plotconfig — Constant

 The tuples in orders must be of the form (m, n) associated with the respective coefficients at each index in v_sub.

-j is a vector of single-mode ordering indices associated with the coefficients.
+j is a vector of single-mode ordering indices associated with the coefficients; if this is not supplied the coefficients will be assumed to be in order (0:j).

 Available transformations are scaling, translation, & rotation for circular and elliptical exit pupils.
 These are essentially coordinate transformations in the pupil plane over the wavefront map.